defenseunicorns/data_engineering_technical_assessment/README.md

 Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.

+During development, feel free to push commits to your branch.
+The automated tests will not be run until after the time has expired.

 ### Development Environment
 Requirements:
 * Internet connection (for pulling images from DockerHub)